t0b1as/electromag-with-cuda/ElectroMag/ElectroMag/ReadMe.txt

  when the data size is a multiple of the number of multiprocesors.
 - Under 64-bit mode, when not compiling with -maxrregcount 18, 19, or 20, the "multithreaded"
  kernel uses 21 registers, which reduces its throughput significantly.
-- With the 182.06 driver, non-paged to device memory copies seem to be capped around 3.3GB/s.
 - Other unknown issues may exist under 32-bit mode, as I did not intensivley test under 32-bit mode.

-Linux cross-compatibility issues:
-- The code will need small adjustments to compile with GCC or Intel C++ under linux,